 The Credit Facility is secured by the unlimited guaranty of our direct and indirect material U.S. subsidiaries and the pledge of 100% of the equity interests of our direct and indirect material foreign subsidiaries.
 The financial covenants of the Credit Facility include a leverage ratio and an interest coverage ratio.
-As of September 30, 2023, we were in compliance with all covenants.
+As of September 30, 2024, we were in compliance with all covenants.

-At September 30, 2023, we had approximately \$390 million available to borrow under the Credit Facility, plus the \$250 million increase option subject to the lenders' consent, in addition to \$41.9 million cash on hand.
-We classified \$20 million as the current portion of long-term debt as of September 30, 2023, as we intend to repay this amount within the next twelve months; however, we have no contractual obligation to repay such amount during the next twelve months.
+At September 30, 2024, we had approximately \$373 million available to borrow under the Credit Facility, excluding the Incremental Facility, plus the \$250 million increase option subject to the lenders' consent, in addition to \$66.0 million cash on hand.
+We classified \$20 million as the current portion of long-term debt as of September 30, 2024, as we intend to repay at least this amount within the next twelve months; however, we have no contractual obligation to repay such amount during the next twelve months.

-During 2023 and 2022, our maximum aggregate short-term borrowings at any month-end were \$161 million and \$208 million, respectively, and the average aggregate short-term borrowings outstanding based on month-end balances were \$140.3 million and \$189.8 million, respectively.
-The weighted average interest rates were 5.82% and 2.11% for 2023 and 2022, respectively.
-As of September 30, 2023, the interest rate on our debt was 6.81%.
-The letters of credit issued and outstanding under the Credit Facility totaled \$8.3 million and \$8.0 million at September 30, 2023, respectively.
+During 2024 and 2023, our maximum aggregate short-term borrowings at any month-end were \$191 million and \$161 million, respectively, and the average aggregate short-term borrowings outstanding based on month-end balances were \$166.6 million and \$140.3 million, respectively.
+The weighted average interest rates were 6.72% and 5.82% for 2024 and 2023, respectively.
+As of September 30, 2024, the interest rate on our debt was 6.58%.
+The letters of credit issued and outstanding under the Credit Facility totaled \$5.0 million and \$8.3 million at September 30, 2024 and 2023, respectively.